Immortal-ibr/Immortal-ibr/README.md

 ## 🧑‍💼 About Me

-I am a dedicated individual with a strong academic background, having achieved **top rankings in Thanawya Amma 2022**.
-Currently pursuing an **engineering degree at Egypt University of Informatics**, I am committed to continuous learning and self-growth.
+I am a cybersecurity enthusiast with a strong focus on **Digital Forensics and Incident Response (DFIR)** and **Malware Analysis**.
+I enjoy investigating incidents, uncovering artifacts, and dissecting malicious behavior.

-My primary passion lies in **Digital Forensics and Incident Response (DFIR)** — investigating, uncovering, and remediating cyber incidents.
-I also enjoy diving into **reverse engineering**, exploring the internals of software to understand, analyze, and sometimes break it.
-Beyond DFIR and RE, I have a growing interest in **cybersecurity**, **programming**, and solving real-world technical challenges.
+Active participant in **CTF competitions**, especially in DFIR and reverse engineering challenges.
+Always eager to learn, explore new tools, and solve real-world security problems.

 ---